ISAAC E. JOHN LEWIS

 His themes have always included scenes of old houses and music.
 After meeting Dale Fitzgerald, founder and general director of The Jazz Gallery in New York, during a Jazz Festival in Havana, jazz became the main subject of his work.
 That year Dale invited Isaac to be part of the 1st International Jazz Art Competition 'INJAC 1996”.
 He sent several paintings and got received an Honorable mention for a oil on canvas named "Inspiration", which was published in the “Jazz Times” magazine, issued May 1999.

-His works have been mostly about jazz in pieces that look like stain glass, beautiful fading old houses and or both subjects mixed, like musicians or musical instruments with an old house in the background.
+His works have been mostly about jazz in pieces that look like stain glass, beautiful fading old houses and or both subjects mixed, such as musicians or musical instruments with an old house in the background.
 Subjects also include embracing figures, mostly humanized trees.

 He did some artistic pottery resembling old broken houses.
 In 1998, one of his pieces was awarded best hand painted ceramic.